nv-legate/quickstart/README.md

 * Scripts for building Docker images containing source-builds of all Legate libraries

-* Scripts for setting up a development environment, building Legate libraries from source and running Legate programs with appropriate defaults for a number of supported clusters (and auto-detected settings for local installs)
+* Scripts for building Legate libraries from source and running Legate programs with appropriate defaults for a number of supported clusters (and auto-detected settings for local installs)

 Building and using Docker images
 ================================